golang-design/history/README.md

 **Author**: Changkun Ou <_[changkun.de](https://changkun.de)_>

-This document collects many interesting (publiclly observable) issues, discussions, proposals, CLs, and talks from the Go development process, which intents to offer a comprehensive reference of the Go history.
+This document collects many interesting (publicly observable) issues, discussions, proposals, CLs, and talks from the Go development process, which intents to offer a comprehensive reference of the Go history.

 ## Disclaimer

-- Most of the text are written as my _personal_ understanding based on public sources
+- Most of the texts are written as my _personal_ understanding based on public sources
 - **Factual and typo errors may occur.**
 Referring to the original link if some text conflicts to your understanding
 - [PR](https://github.com/changkun/go-history/pulls)s are very welcome for new content, bug and typo fixes